bruno185/Apple-II-crossword-solver-v.2.0-French/readme.md

 # Apple II Croosword Solver

-Here is a program for solving crossword puzzles, working in the 128 kB (only) of an Apple IIe, IIc, or IIGS of course.
+Here is a program for solving crossword puzzles, working in the 64 kB of an Apple IIe, IIc, or IIGS of course.
 The challenge was to find the "hole words" among the 402 328 French words allowed in Scrabble, from 2 to 15 letters.

 Of course, the data (words and indexes) do not fit on a floppy disk, but on a hard disk (physical or virtual) and occupy about 24 MB.

-The indexes have been generated with a Delphi Community Edition program, present in this repository (motsfr3.zip)
+The indexes have been generated with a Delphi Community Edition program, present in this repository (wordlong.zip)

 ## Use
 This archive contains a ProDOS disk image (cw.po) to be used it your favourite Apple II emulator or your Apple II.